canjs/canjs/compute/compute.md

 Create a compute from an object's property value.
-This short-cut signature lets you create a compute on objects that have events that be listened to with [can.bind].
+This short-cut signature lets you create a compute on objects that have events that can be listened to with [can.bind].

     var input = document.getElementById('age')
     var age = can.compute(input,"value","change");